GalienCodes/Yob-Ticketing-dapp/README.md

 ## Description
 Yob is a ticket booking Dapp offers secure, fast and decentralized transactions for booking tickets online.
 It eliminates the need for intermediaries and ensures data privacy, reducing fraud and enabling efficient ticketing.

-The purpose of this Reserve is to provide a platform for the sale and purchase of event tickets,Users can purchase tickets for events through the smart contract and their purchases will be recorded and tracked.
+The purpose of this Yob is to provide a platform for the sale and purchase of event tickets,Users can purchase tickets for events through the smart contract and their purchases will be recorded and tracked.

 ## Technologies Used
 1. Solidity